 But the significant differentiator for Windows phone’s apps is that they are being approved manually by reviewers which eliminate the malware/spyware apps.
 Google Play publishes every app uploaded by the developer but scans the stores on a later date.
 It is reported sometime back that in one day more than 60,000 apps were deleted for being malware/spyware by Google Play.

 This comparison drawn between the apps stores of Windows and Android indicates that the Windows Phone’s apps are highly secured than the Android’s.
-Maybe due the strict vigilance imposed by Microsoft, the apps stores of Windows Phone is not that rich and attractive yet offers completely security to the users.
+Maybe due to the strict vigilance imposed by Microsoft, the apps stores of Windows Phone is not that rich and attractive yet offers completely security to the users.

 The Designing Standards for Apps (Android vs Windows):

 As specified previously, Microsoft does not allow its apps developers to go loose on design parameters.
 It has set certain standards which every developer must adhere.
-This stance has turned out to be highly beneficial for Windows phone users as they need not to strain themselves to learn about each app’s navigation.
+This stance has turned out to be highly beneficial for Windows phone users as they need not strain themselves to learn about each app’s navigation.

 Multitasking Abilities (Android vs Windows):